This privacy statement covers:

 Belfast City Council (we) delivers a wide range of services to the residents of Belfast and those people who visit the city.
-To do this in an effective way, we are required to collect and use personal data.
+To do this in an effective way, we must collect and use personal data.

-The General Data Protection Regulation (GDPR) regulates the processing of personal data and replaces the Data Protection Act 1998.
-It becomes law on 25 May 2018 and places legal obligations on us to comply with a number of data protection principles.
+The General Data Protection Regulation (GDPR) regulates the processing of personal data and replaced the Data Protection Act 1998 on 25 May 2018.
+This places legal obligations on us to comply with data protection principles.

-These principles are there to protect your personal data and they make sure that we:
+These principles are there to protect your personal data and make sure that we:

-- processes all personal information lawfully, fairly and in a transparent manner.
+- process all personal information lawfully, fairly and in a transparent manner

-- ensures that the personal information processed is adequate, relevant and limited to the purposes for which it was collected.
+- ensure that the personal information processed is adequate, relevant and limited to the purposes for which it was collected

-- ensures the personal information is accurate and up to date.
+- ensure the personal information is accurate and up to date

-- retains personal data for no longer than necessary for the purpose for which it is processed.
+- retain personal data for no longer than necessary for the purpose for which it is processed

-- keeps your personal information safe and secure and protect its integrity and confidentiality.
+- keep your personal information safe and secure and protect its integrity and confidentiality

 This site is owned, managed and operated by Belfast City Council.